jeroendoggen/latex-handouts-builder/README.md

 Build Script for Latex-beamer based course handouts

 What is it does:
- * Build LaTeX several beamer slide sets
+ * Build multiple LaTeX beamer slide sets with one command: ``python build.py``
  * Convert the slides to a printer-friendly format (no slide transitions, 6 slides per page, less colors)
- * Build a main "course handouts book" with all the slides (title page, introduction, table of contents,...)
+ * Build a main "course handouts book" with all the slides (one chapter per beamer slide set, title page, introduction, table of contents,...)
  * Create a .zip archive with all the documents

 Dependencies: